tardate/LittleArduinoProjects/Equipment/PowerMeter/README.md

 Considering a DC switched jack with a normally closed 3rd pin (this is ~100% of commonly available DC barrel jacks)...
 It is not ideal however: since I'm already operating at 3V, there's not much headroom for any additional voltage drop across a FET, so a very low Rds(on) is essential.
-With a normally-closed switch, a low-side n-channel MOSFET switch configuration makes sense, but even with a high value pullup (1MΩ works) there will be a small but continuous current draw of [3µA](https://www.wolframalpha.com/input/?i=3V%2F1M%CE%A9) to accept.
+With a normally-closed switch, a low-side n-channel MOSFET switch configuration makes sense, but even with a high value pull-up (1MΩ works) there will be a small but continuous current draw of [3µA](https://www.wolframalpha.com/input/?i=3V%2F1M%CE%A9) to accept.
 There is perhaps a bigger issue that the low-side FET switch adds an "unknowable" voltage drop that means that bus voltage sensing will always be off.